Maldivian language: Etymology

 Wilhelm Geiger, a German linguist who undertook the first research on Maldivian linguistics in the early 20th century, also called the language Divehi.
 An h was added to the name of the language— "Dhivehi"— in 1976, when the semi-official transliteration called Malé Latin was developed.
 Today the spelling with Dh has common and semi-official usage in the Maldives.

 Origin

-Dhivehi is an Indo-Aryan language closely related to the Sinhala language of Sri Lanka.
-Dhivehi represents the southernmost Indo-Aryan language, as well as the southernmost Indo-European language prior to European colonization.
-Dhivehi and Sinhalese together constitute a subgroup within the modern Indo-Aryan languages, called Insular Indo-Aryan.
+Maldivian is an Indo-Aryan language closely related to the Sinhala language of Sri Lanka.
+Maldivian represents the southernmost Indo-Aryan language, as well as the southernmost Indo-European language prior to European colonisation.
+Maldivian and Sinhalese together constitute a subgroup within the modern Indo-Aryan languages, called Insular Indo-Aryan.
 However, they are not mutually intelligible.

 Maldivian and Sinhala are descended from the Elu Prakrit of ancient and medieval Sri Lanka.
 These Prakrits were originally derived from Old Indo-Aryan vernaculars related to Vedic Sanskrit.

 Whereas formerly Maldivian was thought to be a descendant of Sinhala, in 1969 Sinhalese philologist M. W. S. de Silva for the first time proposed that Maldivian and Sinhalese had branched off from a common mother language.

 The following are some phonological features shared by Sinhala, or unique to Maldivian: